-This course will have in-person lectures on Tuesdays and Thursdays from 2:00pm to 3:20pm in Hall of the Arts Room 160.
-Even though we will make lecture recordings available to you, you are strongly encouraged to attend lectures so that you can participate in the in-class exercises and take the in-class quizzes.
+This course will have in-person lectures on Tuesdays and Thursdays from 3:30pm to 4:50pm in Scaife Hall Room 105.
+Even though we will make lecture recordings available to you, you are strongly encouraged to attend lectures so that you can participate in the in-class exercises and take the inclass quizzes.

 Most meetings, primarily in the first half of the course, will consist of a ~60-minute lecture followed by a ~20-minute in-class exercise/quiz.
-The exercise/quiz is designed both to reinforce the lecture material you just heard, and to help you meet other students in the course.
+The exercise/quiz is designed both to reinforce the lecture material you just heard, and to help you meet and collaborate with other students in the course.

 - If you are unable to attend a lecture, you will be able to watch a recording later.
 The lecture video should be posted about two hours after class ends. - If you are unable to attend a lecture, you might not be able to do the exercise/quiz, so you'll lose the opportunity to earn credit on the quiz.
-While some exercises/quizzes can be done after lecture, most cannot. - $\circ$ $\;$ In general, we do not offer make-up quiz sessions. - We will offer make-up quiz sessions for students that miss lecture due to short-term medical issues or other emergencies if we are appropriately notified.
+While some exercises/quizzes can be done after lecture, most cannot. - o In general, we do not offer make-up quiz sessions. - We will offer make-up quiz sessions for students that miss lecture due to short-term medical issues or other emergencies if we are appropriately notified.
 (See Section 2.) - If there are other extenuating circumstances, things could change.
 (See Section 2.)

-The second half of the semester will include two project-related meetings held during class time and on the Zoom platform.
-Final project demos are planned to be held in person (though this, too, could change due to extenuating circumstances).
+The second half of the semester will include three project-related meetings held in-person, outside class time.
+Project teams will be able to sign up for to meetings from a list of available times.

 The Zoom link for lecture-related activities (make-up quizzes, extenuating circumstances) is: https://cmu.zoom.us/j/91917936136?pwd=eDg1MXR6anJJd20rT3ZUd2dMbXBadz09 Note: You'll need to sign-in with your Andrew ID.
 If there are problems, we'll post on Piazza.